-I didn’t vote for him and Mitt.
+I didn’t vote for him when he ran with Mitt.
 I felt like the healthcare reform accomplished by 2012 wouldn’t have survived a one term Obama presidency.
-And for me, that was the paramount issue in that cycle.
-So that’s where my vote went.
-But I liked the other ticket.
-And though I’m satisfied with my decision, if they were around this cycle, Mitt and Paul would have had my vote.
+For me, that was the paramount issue in that cycle.
+But I liked the Romney/Ryan ticket.
+And though I’m satisfied with my 2012 decision, if they were around this cycle, Mitt and Paul would have had my vote.
 But they didn’t run.
 Others did.
 And we are where we are.

-Never mind the long list of reasons that Trump’s claim was factually incorrect or unprecedented or that Trump’s lawyers have filed no formal request for the judge to recuse himself.
-And that this was really just Trump being Trump-anything for an edge you know.
-The issue at hand here was that the current Republican nominee for the office of President of the United States made a statement that only white men are allowed to preside over court cases that involve him.
-And that’s a big deal.
+The current Republican nominee for the office of President of the United States made a statement that only white men are allowed to preside over court cases that involve him.
+That’s a big deal.
 And there’s quite a bit of fall out.
-And perhaps, for the first time-or the tenth-the man’s gone too far.
+And perhaps, for the first time—or the tenth—the man’s gone too far.

 On Monday, Speaker Ryan spoke up in response, less than a week after having finally endorsed Mr. Trump as his chosen candidate.

 “I disavow these comments — I regret those comments that he made, I think that they should be absolutely disavowed.
 It’s absolutely unacceptable.”

 “It’s sort of like the textbook definition of a racist comment.”